Estimated reading time: 16 minutes

 Grocery Shopping With Children

-- Bring your child grocery shopping and explain the process of saving money and meal planning.
+- Bring your child grocery shopping and explain how to save money and plan meals.

 Lastly, we always bring him grocery shopping and allow him to participate in making a grocery list.